EttusResearch/uhd/host/docs/rfnoc/rfnoc_tools.md

 rfnoc_version: "1.0"            # Version of RFNoC
 chdr_width: 256                 # Bit width of the CHDR bus
 noc_id: 0xDEADBEEF              # NoC ID for this block

+# Block-specific parameters
+# -------------------------
+# Optional section, use this if the block is parametrizable.
+# Specify these as key/value pairs.
+Mako expressions are allowed.
+parameters:
+  keyname: "${ 1 + 1 }"

+# HDL Parameters (Generics)
+# -------------------------
+# Optional section.
+If this section is not given, the previous section
+# (parameters) is made available as HDL parameters.
+Mako expressions are
+# allowed, and may reference parameters.
+When the HDL code for the RFNoC
+# block is generated, these are used to generate module parameters for
+# the block.
+hdl_parameters:
+  MY_GENERIC: "${ parameters['keyname'] }"

 # A list of all clocks needed by this block
 # -----------------------------------------